Follow Coach Annese On Twitter:

 In the 2015 campaign, the veteran head coach led the Bulldogs to a second-straight GLIAC Championship and unbeaten regular season.
 FSU posted its first NCAA Playoff victory in 19 years and ran its regular-season winning streak to 25 consecutive games.
 Annese was tabbed as the GLIAC Coach of the Year for the second-straight year and also claimed Football Gazette Super Region Four Coach of the Year recognition.
 Quarterback Jason Vander Laan received the Harlon Hill Trophy as the Division II Player of the Year for the second year in a row under his direction.

 The Bulldogs reached even greater heights in year five in 2016 as Annese led Ferris State to the NCAA Division II National Semifinals for only the second time in school history.
 During the memorable postseason run, FSU captured the Super Region Four Championship by beating archrival Grand Valley State on the road in the regional final.
 The Bulldogs also broke the school record for most consecutive regular-season victories by stretching the mark to 28 in a row early in the year.
 Annese garnered Football Gazette Region Coach of the Year honors for the second-straight campaign.
+Ferris State followed up the memorable campaign by reaching the D2 Playoffs for the fourth year in a row in 2017 while advancing to the national quarterfinals for the second consecutive year, finishing with an 11-2 overall mark.

 Annese, who was inducted into the Michigan High School Football Coaches Association Hall of Fame (MHSFCA) in the spring of 2011, took over as head coach at Grand Rapids Community College in 2009 and instantly turned the Raiders into a national junior college power.
 GRCC claimed the National Junior College Athletic Association (NJCAA) Division II National Championship under his guidance in both 2009 and 2011 after the program had posted only a 7-11 mark in the two seasons prior to his arrival.